Heart Attack Causes

-Most heart attacks are the end result of coronary heart disease, a condition that clogs coronary arteries with fatty, calcified plaques.
-As blood flow is gradually impeded, the body may compensate by growing a network of collateral arteries to circumvent blockages; the presence of collateral vessels may greatly reduce the amount of heart muscle damaged by a heart attack.
-In the early 1980s, researchers confirmed that the precipitating cause of nearly all heart attacks is not the obstructive plaque itself, but the sudden formation of a blood clot on top of plaque that cuts off blood flow in an already narrowed vessel.
+Most heart attacks are the result of coronary heart disease, a condition that clogs coronary arteries with fatty, calcified plaques.
+In the early 1980s, researchers confirmed that the immediate cause of nearly all heart attacks is not the obstructive plaque itself.
+Instead, it's the sudden formation of a blood clot on top of plaque that ruptures and subsequently cuts off blood flow in an already narrowed blood vessel.

-While the step-by-step process leading to heart attack is not fully understood, major risk factors are well-established.
-Some can be controlled.
-Of these, the main ones are high blood pressure, high cholesterol, obesity, smoking, and a sedentary lifestyle.
-Stress is also believed to raise the risk, and exertion and excitement can act as triggers for an attack.
+The step-by-step process that leads to heart attack is not fully understood.
+Major risk factors, though, are well-known, and some can be controlled.
+Of these, the main ones are high blood pressure, high cholesterol, obesity, smoking, diabetes and a sedentary lifestyle.
+Stress may also raise the risk, and exertion and excitement can act as triggers for an attack.
 Another important risk factor is family history.
 A family history of heart disease can increase the risk in both men and women at earlier ages.

 Men over the age of 50 with a family history of heart disease are predisposed to heart attack.
-High levels of estrogen are thought to protect premenopausal women fairly well from heart attack, but the risk increases significantly after menopause.
+High levels of estrogen are thought to protect premenopausal women fairly well, but the risk of heart attack increases significantly after menopause.